-In 2013 the GDS Transformation team began working with departments to demonstrate how to transform 25 high volume citizen-facing transactions into examples of high-quality services.
-The goal was to use these as a means of driving change within departments towards digital by default services and ways of working.
+In 2013 the Government Digital Service Transformation team began working with government departments to digitally enable and transform 25 high volume citizen-facing transacting areas into standard-setting examples of high quality services.
+These examples of digital transformation were to be used as means to inspire and drive change across all government departments towards digital by default services and ways of working.

-With a relentless focus over 2-3 years on improved user experiences and evolution of technical solutions we gathered an increasingly passionate following from civil servants in departments who were keen to make a difference.
-During this period we actively contributed to refine user-centred, agile and lean ways of working, to organisation structures that better supported digital services, to the GOV.UK Service Manual, the Government Service Standard, and to the overall strategy taken to government digital transformation.
+With a relentless focus over 2-3 years on improved user experiences and evolution of technical solutions, we gathered an increasingly passionate following of civil servants across departments who were keen to make a difference.

-Many individual civil servants in departments that we encouraged and mentored eventually created their own momentum and with support went on to make outstanding achievements improving the experiences and often lives of people using government services.
+Many civil servants in departments that we encouraged and mentored individually, created their own momentum of change and, with support, went on to make outstanding achievements improving the experiences (sometimes even the lives) of people using government services.

 The exemplars programme spearheaded the UK government’s move towards “faster, better and cheaper” public services.
 It resulted in billions of pounds of cost savings, one exemplar in particular saving a net present value of £33M.
 Within 2 years the exemplars successfully achieved the coveted “Live” Service Standard assessment.